jrothbaum/stata_parquet_io/README.md

 - Support for partitioned datasets and wildcard file patterns

 ## Installation
-- Current status - github actions create the proper files for Windows, Linux, and Mac.
-The plugins have been tested on Linux, Windows, and Mac (Intel and ARM - see note below for ARM use).

 ### Option 1: Install from SSC
 ```stata
 ssc install pq